“I contracted Sepsis after a C Section” is a guest post by Lucy at Real Mum Reviews.

 In the days that followed, I spent two nights in a high dependency ward being observed 24/7.
 Then almost three weeks back on a maternity ward.
 Thankfully my daughter was able to come with me.

-Whilst the treatment for my infection started almost immediately, my symptoms were getting worse.
+Whilst the treatment for my c section infection started almost immediately, my early sepsis symptoms were getting worse.
 By the third day back in hospital I could barely walk, holding on to my leg to move it.
 My mobility was becoming more and more limited.
 Even the Consultants were confused.

 At one point, I had eight consultants at the end of my bed, all of whom seemed completely stumped by my symptoms.